Aircraft maintenance checks: D check

 The D check, sometimes known as a "heavy maintenance visit" (HMV), is by far the most comprehensive and demanding check for an airplane.
-This check occurs approximately every 6-10 years.
+This check occurs approximately every 6 to 10 years.
 It is a check that more or less takes the entire airplane apart for inspection and overhaul.
 Even the paint may need to be completely removed for complete inspection of the fuselage metal skin.
-Such a check can generally take up to 50,000 man-hours, and 2 months to complete depending on the number of technicians involved.
+Such a check can generally take up to 50,000 man-hours, and six months to a year to complete depending on the number of technicians involved.
 It also requires the most space of all maintenance checks, and as such must be performed at a suitable maintenance base.
 The requirements and the tremendous effort involved in this maintenance check make it by far the most expensive, with total costs for a single D check in the million-dollar range.

-Because of the nature and the cost of a D check, most airlines — especially those with a large fleet — have to plan D checks for their aircraft years in advance.
+Because of the nature and the cost of a D check, most airlines plan D checks for their aircraft years in advance.
 Often, older aircraft being phased out of a particular airline's fleet are either stored or scrapped upon reaching their next D check, due to the high costs involved in comparison to the aircraft's value.
 On average, a commercial aircraft undergoes two or three D checks before being retired.

 Manufacturers often underestimate the cost of the D check.
 Boeing underestimates the cost for four of its aircraft, and the expectation is that it has underestimated it for the B787-9 which in 2018 had not been in service for long enough to have been put through a D check.

 All amounts in millions of United States dollars, as of 2018.

+Offshore maintenance facilities

+As of 2015, there are 731 foreign repair shops certified by the FAA performing critical maintenance inspections and repairs for airplanes operating in the United States.
+This includes repair facilities performing the "heavy maintenance", D Checks, such as the Aeroman facility located in El Salvador, where one in eight mechanics are FAA certified.
+At a major overhaul base used by United Airlines in China, the ratio is one FAA-certified mechanic for every 31 non-certified mechanics.